“We have to continually be jumping off cliffs and developing our wings on the way down.”

 Do you have a list of goals you’ve been analyzing?
 Write them down.
-Make it a formal list, have those words in front of you.
+Make it a formal or informal list, whatever you need to do to have those words in front of you.

 Do you have an idea that won’t let go of you?
 Write that down, no matter how crazy it may seem.

 Write without thinking about the obstacles in the way of the words, just get it out, in the open.

 It doesn’t ever have to be for someone else’s eyes.
 It just needs to be seen by you.

 So how does this concept of Journaling for Entrepreneurs actually help you achieve your goals?
 Why would you want to keep a business journal?